 Role of the Independent Compensation Consultant.
-The Committee engaged Pearl Meyer & Partners ("Pearl Meyer") to serve as its independent compensation consultant on matters related to executive compensation during 2016, including the review of executive compensation recommendations provided by management.
+The Committee engaged Pearl Meyer & Partners ("Pearl Meyer") to serve as its independent compensation consultant on matters related to executive compensation during 2017, including the review of executive compensation recommendations provided by management.
 Pearl Meyer also provided guidance on director compensation.
-Pearl Meyer engagement and performed no other services for the Company.
-The Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and concluded that Pearl Meyer's work for the Committee did not raise any conflict of interest.
+Pearl Meyer reported directly to the Committee and performed no other services for the Company.
+The Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and concluded that Pearl Meyer's work for the Committee during 2017 did not raise any conflict of interest.